uoregon-libraries/ojs-podman/README.md

 so that local dev is useful for testing out prod data with new themes, plugins, etc.

+#### Tagging in git

+Tags are now going to be in the format of `<ojs version>_<release>`, e.g., `3.5.0-1_1.0.0`.
+Despite being really awkward, this seems like the easiest way to make it clear what we've pushed up in terms of OJS.
+This is almost certainly worth revisiting because it's a pretty awful strategy, but we need *something*.

 #### Upgrading

 To do an upgrade, there are several manual steps to take: